Is it Right for You?

 - Meet certain income requirements

-Note: If you’re on Minnesota Supplemental Aid (MSA) or SSI’s 1619(a) or 1619(b) provisions, you will automatically qualify for MA.
+Note: If you qualify for SSI’s 1619(b) provision, you automatically qualify for MA.
 You do not need to worry about the qualifying rules discussed on this page.
 Read more about 1619(b) in this article’s How to Sign Up page.
-See the DB101 section on MSA for more details about it.

 If you have been determined disabled, but do not meet the asset or income requirements, read DB101’s MA-EPD article.